Gloeend/geo-markers/README.md

 ### Development

-Run `yarn start` to start the development server.
+Run `yarn dev` to start the development server.

 ### Building